nirblo50/Card-game/README.md

 ### Setup & Installation

 Make sure you have Python version of 3.9 or above installed.
-use git clone to clone this repository
+1. use git clone to clone this repository.
+2. first run the my_server.py file.
+3. after the serever is up and running, run the player_gui.py file for each player.

 ```bash
 pip install -r requirements.txt